andrewchambers/bupstash/doc/man/bupstash-sync.1.md

   This option inserts the pseudo query tag 'decryption-key-id'.

 * --ids-from-stdin:
-  Remove items with IDs read from stdin, one per line, instead of executing a query.
+  Sync items with IDs read from stdin, one per line, instead of executing a query.

-* --allow-many:
-  By default bupstash refuses to remove multiple items from a single query, this flag disables that safety feature.

 * --utc-timestamps:
   Display and search against timestamps in utc time instead of local time.